Earthquakes on May 1, 2026

 7.6 km1--✓ ReviewedUSGS →

-Reports of a magnitude 2.2 earthquake 18 km SE of Silver Springs, Nevada came in on May 1, 2026 at 17:54 UTC.
+May 1, 2026 brought a magnitude 2.2 earthquake 18 km SE of Silver Springs, Nevada, logged at 17:54 UTC.
 Coming 10 hours after a magnitude 5.2 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 A small number of nearby observers (1) submitted felt reports to the USGS.
 At a depth of 7.6 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 39.276°, -119.102°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-01